jjcosgrove/jquery-aniview/README.md

-# jquery-aniview
+# jQuery AniView: GitHub Page
-A jQuery plugin that employs animate.css to enable animations when content comes into view.
+A GitHub page for jQuery AniView.